 While the alarm company will usually respond to an alarm very quickly, the response time of the authorities can be a whole different ball game.
 Especially in large cities, busy areas, or if the police department has a lot of calls to respond to, they might not get to the building for a while.
 Average response times can vary anywhere from a few minutes to several hours!

 A burglar is usually aware of the response time.
 They have staked out the area, perhaps even broken into some houses there already.
 He probably knows exactly how long he has to haul out everything you own and cherish into that cargo van and still get away without passing a single cop.

 - Reduce false alarms as much as possible!
-Getting a bunch of false alarms from the same house tends to create a "Boy Who Cried Wolf" situation.
-Not to mention that false alarms account for a lot of the reason that some police departments are swamped with calls.
+Getting a bunch of false alarms from the same house tends to create a "boy who cried wolf" situation.
+Not to mention that false alarms account for a lot of the reasons that some police departments are swamped with calls.

 - Some communities have a security guard who can check on the house as well.
 Make sure that this guard is on the call list if one is available!

 4. Police Investigation Is Sometimes a Drive-By Look-See

 As mentioned above, some towns have very busy police.
 To save time so that they can move on to the next call, they may not check as thoroughly as you would like when responding to an unconfirmed alarm.
 Sometimes, all they do is drive by the house and look at it from their car.
 Not so good if the break-in point is not visible from the street!
 Other times, police may not see the damage because of a gate, dogs, or inaccessibility to the house.

 - If you have a gate code to your backyard or house, make sure that the alarm company has this.
 They will give it to the authorities so that they can access the property.
 This is just a good idea in general, especially in the case of a fire or medical emergency, where seconds can make the difference.